-Our winter sweep camp in San Diego is a small, intensive 4 day camp open to all but designed for athletes with at least one semester of rowing experience who’d like to find insight and an edge before the spring season and/or USRowing ID camps.
-Our summer rowing camps are about helping kids connect better with the sport, and San Diego is a shorter (the camp is 4 days) but more intense (athletes train three times a day) extension of that format.
+Our winter sweep camp in Tampa is a small, intensive 4 day camp open to all but designed for athletes with at least one semester of rowing experience who’d like to find insight and an edge before the spring season and/or USRowing ID camps.
+Our summer rowing camps are about helping athletes connect better with the sport, and Tampa is a shorter (the camp is 4 days) but more intense (athletes train three times a day) extension of that format.

 Be sure to read the winter camp blog from last year’s camp.

 We’ve set aside a small number of slots in Tampa for coxswains to work in their own program on and off the water.
 To get the most out of our short time at camp, we expect coxswains in Tampa to be on point and organized from moment one.
 We implement our coxswain coaching in Tampa with our open-source coxswain curriculum, designed over four years by multiple national team coxswains to arm coxswains with the skills to develop themselves over the course of their career.